zehra-kaya16/cardiac-mri-segmentation-vqa/README.md

 ## Medical Disclaimer

 This project is intended for academic and research purposes only.
 The outputs are generated from automatic segmentation results and are not intended for direct clinical decision-making.

+## Limitations

+- The system was developed for academic and research purposes.
+- Trained model checkpoints and the full ACDC dataset are not included due to size and access limitations.
+- The VQA module answers questions based on structured segmentation and clinical metric outputs, not direct free-form image diagnosis.
+- Clinical outputs should not be used for medical decision-making.

 ## License